Serjdud/orangepizero2_pwm_fan_control/README.md

 # Orangepi Zero 2 PWM FAN control
 How to control a PWM fan depending on CPU temperature on a Orange Pi Zero 2?
-You can use one of four build in PWM.
+You can use one of four built-in PWM.
 You don't need any libraries, only python.

 ![OrangePi Zero2 fan](https://github.com/Serjdud/orangepizero2_pwm_fan_control/blob/main/img/pins.jpg)